RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

   - `storage_directory` is the directory where the extracted data will be stored
   - `lockfile` lock useful to check whether there is a previous instance still running

-- A systemd timer for this script can be installed by running the `bin/radar-systemd-wrappers`.
+- A systemd timer for this script can be installed by running the `bin/radar-docker install-systemd`.
 Or you can add a cron job like below.

 To add a script to `CRON` as `root`, run on the command-line `sudo crontab -e -u root` and add your task at the end of the file.
 The syntax is
 ```shell